Temple of the Dog: Formation

 Temple of the Dog was started by Soundgarden frontman Chris Cornell, who had been a roommate of Andrew Wood, the lead singer of Malfunkshun and Mother Love Bone.
-Wood died on March 19, 1990, of a heroin overdose, the day Cornell got back from a tour.
-As he went on to tour Europe a few days later, he started writing songs in tribute to his late friend.
+Wood died on March 19, 1990, of a heroin overdose.
+As Cornell went on to tour Europe a few days later, he started writing songs in tribute to his late friend.
 The result was two songs, "Reach Down" and "Say Hello 2 Heaven", which he recorded as soon as he returned home from touring.

 The recorded material was slow and melodic, musically different from the aggressive rock music of Soundgarden.
 Cornell approached Wood's former Mother Love Bone bandmates Stone Gossard and Jeff Ament—who were still figuring out what to do after the death of their singer and lyricist—with the intention of releasing the songs as a single.
 Ament described the collaboration as "a really good thing at the time" for Gossard and him that put them into a "band situation where we could play and make music."
 The band's lineup was completed by the addition of Soundgarden (and later Pearl Jam) drummer Matt Cameron and future Pearl Jam lead guitarist Mike McCready, who was Gossard's childhood friend.
 They named themselves Temple of the Dog, a reference to a line in the lyrics of the Mother Love Bone song "Man of Golden Words".

 The band started rehearsing "Reach Down", "Say Hello 2 Heaven", and other songs that Cornell had written on tour prior to Wood's death, as well as re-working some existing material from demos written by Gossard, Ament, and Cameron.
 One such demo became a song for two bands, recorded as "Footsteps" by Pearl Jam and "Times of Trouble" by Temple of the Dog.
 The idea of doing covers of Wood's solo material also came up, but was abandoned quickly, as the band felt it would make people (including Wood's close friends and relatives) think they were "exploiting his material."